akabeera/crypto_bot/README.md

 # crypto-bot
-A super simple and straight forward bot with a simple way to implement basic strategies for crypto trading.
-Define a line of crypto currencies, and the strategy to BUY and SELL said crypto currencies.
-The bot iterates over the list of crypto currencies and execute the appropriate trades synchronously.
-The **crypto-bot** is overly optimistic by default and will never SELL at a loss even if a SELL signal is triggered (This can be overriden in the config file).
+A super simple and straight forward bot with a simple way to implement basic strategies via a config file for crypto trading.
+Define a list of crypto currencies, and strategies to BUY and SELL said crypto currencies.
+The bot iterates over the list of crypto currencies synchronously and execute the appropriate trades.

+Note: The **crypto-bot** is overly optimistic by default and will never SELL at a loss even if a SELL signal is triggered (This can be overriden in the config file).

 ## Prequisites